mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 - `basic_symbol_text` renamed to `symbol_text`.
 - `symbol_text` now always stores `char8_t` and `char` versions of symbols.
 - In case UTF-8 symbol is used, now it has to be provided as an UTF-8 (`u8`) literal.
+- `[[nodiscard]]` removed from `basic_symbol_text`
+- [Symbols of derived dimensions] added and the entire symbols generation text refactored into the [Symbols for derived entities] chapter.
+- Quantity formatting refactored to the new syntax agreed with Victor Zverovich.
 - Minor editorial changes and additional clarifications added to the [Text output] chapter.
 - `mag<ratio{N, D}>` replaced with `mag_ratio<N, D>` so the `ratio` type becomes the implementation detail rather than the public interface of the library